The 2025 New York City Democratic Mayoral Primary

 - Early June: Cuomo leads primary polls; Mamdani surges into second place by the middle of the month.

-- June 23: Lower‑polling Democrats urge voters: “Don’t rank Cuomo.”
-Mamdani leads in the polls.
+- June 23: Lower-polling Democrats urge voters: “Don’t rank Cuomo.”
+Mamdani is surging in late polling.

 Why It Matters